COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase

-For all simulations used in the calibration of the \colibre{} model at m7 resolution, we employ $\Delta T_{\rm AGN} = 10^9~\mathrm{K}$, which is the same value as that used in the \textsc{eagle-recal} model \citep{2015MNRAS.446..521S}.
+For all simulations used in the calibration of the \colibre{} model at m7 resolution, we employ $\Delta T_{\rm AGN} = 10^9~\mathrm{K}$.
+This value, which is the same as that used in the \textsc{eagle-recal} model \citep{2015MNRAS.446..521S}, ensures that AGN feedback is efficient and well-sampled in massive haloes.
 However, after completing the calibration simulations and identifying the best-fitting m7 model with $\Delta T_{\rm AGN} = 10^9~\mathrm{K}$, we found that a fixed value of $\Delta T_{\rm AGN} = 10^9~\mathrm{K}$ was not the optimal choice for higher resolutions.
 Instead, a BH mass-dependent $\Delta T_{\rm AGN}$ (equation~\ref{eq: variable_agn_temperature}) proved to be a better option.
 Therefore, while the calibration at m7 resolution (described in $\S$\ref{section: emulators} and $\S$\ref{Section: Calibration}) is based on $\Delta T_{\rm AGN} = 10^9~\mathrm{K}$, the fiducial \colibre{} m7 model adopts a variable $\Delta T_{\rm AGN}$, to be consistent with the fiducial models at higher resolutions.
 This choice is justified in more detail in $\S$\ref{subsection: three resolutions}, where we also present comparisons between the best-fitting m7 model with $\Delta T_{\rm AGN} = 10^9~\mathrm{K}$ and the fiducial \colibre{} model with variable $\Delta T_{\rm AGN}$ in Figs. \ref{fig: model_four_vs_final} and \ref{fig: model_four_vs_final_2}.
 To avoid confusion, the \colibre{} model with fixed $\Delta T_{\rm AGN} = 10^9~\mathrm{K}$ will consistently be referred to as such throughout the text.
 The final version, which employs a variable $\Delta T_{\rm AGN}$, will be referred to as the fiducial model, the \colibre{} model with variable $\Delta T_{\rm AGN}$, or simply the \colibre{} model.